 The USNT season kicks off each year with team selection at Team Trials in late April or early May and runs through Team Trials of the next year.
-Overall team size is limited to 36 sailors, not including seniors, to provide opportunities for the top-level sailors to attend high-level, national practices.
+Overall team size is limited to 36 sailors, not including seniors, to provide opportunities for the top-level sailors to attend high-level, national training blocks.
 Because sailors can progress dramatically in a six-month period, the USNT entry process includes the addition of sailors following the Spring Team Qualifier event.
-The USNT Committee also works closely with the International Committee to ensure that two practices per year complement the IODA traveling teams and prepare them for their events.

-Each season there is a full practice schedule, typically with 4 – 5 practices planned in different regions of the country.
-The season begins with a USNT Kick-Off Practice at the beginning of the summer to give the new team an opportunity for an intensive clinic prior to summer regattas, as well as an opportunity for sailors on the summer IODA teams to train with their coaches and get to know their teammates prior to their trips.
-The USNT Performance Director designs a comprehensive curriculum for the practices to push the top sailors to the next level of their competitive sailing capabilities.
+Each season there is a full training block schedule, typically with 4 – 5 training blocks planned in different regions of the country, often tied to a major USODA or other optimist regatta.
+The USNT Performance Director designs a comprehensive curriculum for the training blocks to push the top sailors to the next level of their competitive sailing capabilities.

-The USNT is comprised of up to 36 sailors (not including seniors) based on the 2019 Optimist Team Trials results, and approximately 42 sailors following the 2019 Optimist Spring Team Qualifier depending upon final results for the event.
-An additional five (5) sailors may be added to the Team at any point throughout the season at the discretion of the USNT Committee and the USNT Performance Director.
+The USNT is comprised of the top 36 sailors (not including seniors) from the Optimist Team Trials results, plus the top 15 sailors from the Optimist Spring Team Qualifier who are not already USNT members.
+Additional sailors may be added to the Team at any point throughout the season at the sole discretion of the USNT Committee and the USNT Performance Director.

-Sailors joining the USNT in the spring will be required to pay a membership fee of $650.
+Sailors joining the USNT following Team Trials will be required to pay a membership fee of $600.
 Sailors joining after the Spring Team Qualifier will be required to pay a membership fee of $500.
-There will be a pre-determined registration fee for each practice based on location and various other factors for USNT members signing up for the practice.
+There will be a pre-determined registration fee for each training block based on location and various other factors for USNT members signing up for the training block.

 Among the core elements of a successful USNT program is world-class coaching.
 The USNT Committee works hard to involve as many of the great coaches active in the U.S. circuit as possible and to integrate international team coaches with the national team program.
 The team will maintain favorable coach to sailor ratios to ensure that every sailor gets individual attention and meaningful, ongoing feedback.